ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 validity.
 The aggregators use these proof shares in a protocol designed to establish the input's validity, without leaking the input itself.
 We describe this input-validation protocol in detail in {{CITE}}.

+### Assembling Reports

+As noted above, each client has a collection of measurements that it wants to send.
+Each measurement is characterized by a set of parameters that are centrally configured and provided to each client:

+- A unique identifier (e.g., "dns-queries-mean")
+- A description of how to collect the measurement (e.g., "count the number of DNS queries")
+- The statistic to be computed over the measurement values (e.g., mean)
+- The rules for what constitutes a valid value (e.g., must be between 0 and 10000)

+Once the client has collected the measurements to send, it needs to turn them into a set of reports.
+Naively, each measurement would be sent in its own report, but it is also possible to have multiple measurements in a single report; clients need to be configured with the mapping from measurements to reports.
+The set of measurements that go into a report is referred to as the "input" to the report.
+Because each report is independent, for the remainder of this document we focus on a single report and its inputs.

+The client uses the statistic to be computed in order to know how to encode the measurement.
+For instance, if the statistic is mean, then the measurement can be encoded directly.
+However, if the statistic is standard deviation, then the client must send both x and x^2.
+Section [TODO] describes how to encode measurements for each statistic.
+The client uses the validity rules to construct the zero knowledge proof showing that the encoded measurement is valid.

 ### Data flow